The Complete Detection Flow

 Local ML Inference

-If not in database, the image is analyzed using ONNX Runtime Web with one of two MobileViT models
+If not in the database and not filtered by the pre-filter, the image is analyzed using ONNX Runtime Web.

 Visual Annotation